PREPARING FOR A NO-DEAL BREXIT

-It outlines the key points in the UK Government’s recent guidance on no-deal Brexit planning for providers of NHS services in England.
-That guidance was addressed to all providers, including optical practices.
-However, we've recently heard informally that the Government doesn't expect all providers to act on the guidance at this stage.
+It outlines the key points in the UK Government’s guidance on no-deal Brexit planning for providers of NHS services in England.
+That guidance is addressed to all providers, including optical practices.
+However, our understanding is that the Government doesn't expect all providers to act on the guidance at this stage.

 Parts of the guidance will also be relevant to optical practices located in other parts of the UK, and to practices that don’t provide NHS services.

-This page also summarises what other governments in the UK have said about no-deal Brexit planning for health service providers.
+This page also provides links to information published by the other governments in the UK about no-deal Brexit planning for health service providers.